BrowserStackCE/browserstack-examples-nightwatchjs-appium/README.md

 ## Notes

-- You can view your test results on the [BrowserStack automate dashboard](https://automate.browserstack.com)
+- You can view your test results on the [BrowserStack app automate dashboard](https://app-automate.browserstack.com/)
-- To test on a different set of browsers, check out our [capabilities generator](https://www.browserstack.com/automate/capabilities)
+- To test on a different set of browsers, check out our [capabilities generator](https://www.browserstack.com/app-automate/capabilities)

 ## Connecting to BrowserStack via a proxy server